Mozuha/Storm-Flink-Kafka-LRB/memo.md

 By "first query in the article", is it means the "toll notifications" section in [the article](https://www.cs.brandeis.edu/~linearroad/linear-road.pdf)? (p.6)

-## c.
+## b.
 Observed Producer metrics and values/codes used

 - storm-tupleoutputs-1000evts-1sec.log